alexlee22/indoor-tracking-blog/_posts/2016-04-11-lit-review.md

 author: tiara
 ---

-On my this smorning, I got the chance to read "through Undertaking a literature review: a step-by-step approach" by Patricia Cronin, Frances Ryan, Michael Coughlan.
+On my flight this smorning, I got the chance to read "through Undertaking a literature review: a step-by-step approach" by Patricia Cronin, Frances Ryan, Michael Coughlan.
 I got alot out of this article and its worth a good read when you get a chance.
 As a general rule of thumb, when your conducting an annotated bibliograsking the following templates for Primary, secondary(reviews) and